rbignon/woob/docs/source/guides/modules/tree.rst

     | Location        | /home/me/src/woob/modules/example
     '-----------------'

-If the last command does not work, check your :doc:`repositories setup
+If the last command does not work, check your :ref:`repositories setup <dev-install>`.
-</guides/install/index>`.
-In particular, when you want to edit an already existing
-module, you should take great care of setting your development environment correctly, or your changes to the module will not have any effect.
+In particular, when you want to edit an already existing module, you should take great care of setting your development environment correctly, or your changes to the module will not have any effect.
 You can also use ``./tools/local_run.sh`` script as a quick and dirty method of forcing